 You will be required to undertake assessments as part of your course.
 These assessments include written work, observations, presentations and group work/activities.

-Can I apply for recognition?
+Can I apply for recognition of prior learning?

 Do I need to provide anything to do this course?